Human Subjects Research Committee

 HSRC Meetings & Deadlines

-For an application requiring Full Review to be considered at a HSRC Meeting, the complete application must be submitted by the prior Wednesday at 4:00 p.m..
-Please be aware that submitting an incomplete application does not guarantee that an application will be reviewed in the subsequent meeting.
+For an application requiring Full Review to be considered at a HSRC Meeting, the complete application must be submitted by the prior Sunday at 4:00 p.m.
+Please be aware that submitting an incomplete application to an Area Reviewer does not guarantee that an application will be reviewed in the subsequent meeting.
 If you have questions about whether your application is complete, please consult with an Area Reviewer.

-NOTE: The deadline for students or faculty to submit HSRC forms for the Fall Semester is Wednesday, November 28, 2018 (4:00 p.m.).
-Anyone wanting to conduct research over winter break or at the start of the spring semester needs to have their materials submitted by this date.
-Any submissions after this point will be reviewed after January 14, 2019.
+NOTE: The deadline for students or faculty to submit HSRC forms for the Spring Semester is Sunday, April 28, 2019 (4:00 p.m.)
+Anyone wanting to conduct research over the summer or at the start of the fall semester needs to have their materials submitted by this date.
+Any submissions after this point will be reviewed after September 1, 2019.